Matrix-free stochastic calculation of operator norms without using adjoints: Adjoint free calculation of

 With the previous result concerning the optimal stepsize, we give the full algorithm in detail as Algorithm~\ref{alg:mafno-orth-exact}.
 Note that the algorithm would break down if $a_{k}=0$ since we would have to divide by zero.
-We will show that this will almost surely not occur, but before we do so, we provide few remarks regarding the algorithm.
+However, if $a_k = 0$ and $b_k > 0$ hold, then any $\tau \neq 0$ would lead to a strictly larger objective value, cf.~Figure~\ref{fig:shape-h} (upper right block).
+We will show that this will almost surely not occur, but before we do so, we provide a few remarks regarding the algorithm.